Home » Odds » Nba » Brooklyn Nets

 The Nets franchise has moved back-and-forth between New York and New Jersey a few times since it joined the American Basketball Association as the New Jersey Americans in 1967.
 Now in Brooklyn since 2012, the Nets remain one of 12 current NBA teams without a championship banner in their home rafters.

-The New Jersey Nets enjoyed the best run in team history when they made it to back-to-back Finals in 2002 and 2003, losing to the Kobe-and-Shaq Lakers and Tim Duncan’s Spurs respectively.
+The New Jersey Nets enjoyed the best run in team history when they made it to back-to-back Finals in 2002 and 2003, losing to the Kobe-and-Shaq Lakers and Tim Duncan’s Spurs, respectively.

-FAQs About Nets Odds
+FAQs About the Brooklyn Nets

-What is Brooklyn’s projected win total for the 2023-2024 season?
+What was the Nets' preseason projected win total for the 2025-26 campaign?